Smokey the Beer

 Purchased at Cambridge House Brew Pub

-And so, it was wild mild trepidation I placed my order for the cutely named Smokey The Beer.
+And so, it was with mild trepidation I placed my order for the cutely named Smokey The Beer.
 Was I going to have to dump it in the CBH urinal when no one was looking?
 (Full disclosure: I used to do that once in a while in college to try to remain sober while still looking “cool.”
 Hey, I was young.)

 I prepared my tastebuds and probably squinted in angry anticipation for that liquid smoke bomb I had come to expect from the Otto Ale.
 Then something funny happened – I barely tasted smoke at all.
 Another sip; still no smoke.
 This merely tasted like a well done Octoberfest with a tiny bit of smoke in the background.